BCCIV: Writing and recording

 Black Country Communion's reunion was first announced on 20 April 2016, with the band's bassist and vocalist Glenn Hughes, drummer Jason Bonham and producer Kevin Shirley all revealing on Facebook that they would be working on a new album for release in 2017.
 The idea was initially proposed by guitarist and vocalist Joe Bonamassa to the other band members; in an interview on Sirius XM in May, Bonham explained that "Joe sent out a message.
 He just said, 'You know what?
 I can't believe it's been six years since we did the first album.
 I feel that we could really give it all and make another amazing album.
 Anybody interested?'
 And that was literally it."
 Hughes recalled in an interview with Danish music magazine Metalized that Bonamassa invited him to dinner in March, where he proposed that the group reunite to record a fourth album.
 Speaking about the meeting, the band's frontman outlined that "we talked about making this new album and decided to really go for it as well as how now may be the right time to do the reunion", claiming in a later interview that he had "never seen [Bonamassa] so excited about recording an album with BCC before".

 Hughes and Bonamassa started writing material for Black Country Communion's fourth album began on 5 September 2016 at the former's house in Los Angeles, California.
 After "about a week" of writing, the pair reconvened on 25 October for a second week to finish the material.
 In total, they spent eleven days writing the album.
 Speaking about the songwriting process, Hughes explained that "All the songs were written with a topic ...
 This album is about walking through the fear, having faith, [and] hope", detailing that songs were written about topics including "the killing of dolphins" on "The Cove", "the bird that watches over the band" on "The Crow", and "the leader of the orchestra on the Titanic" on "The Last Song for My Resting Place".
 Recording began on 4 January 2017, and was completed within seven days.
-The album was recorded at EastWest Studios in Hollywood, California and mixed at Shirley's studio The Cave in Sydney, Australia.
+The album was recorded at EastWest Studios in Hollywood, California and mixed at Shirley's studio The Cave in Sydney.
 After recording was finished, Bonamassa described the process as a "very, very special week for me", adding that "I think we have the best album that we've done".